Jesus0204/automata/README.md

 I decided to use a *DFA* since my endgame is to only accept these five words as valid and no others, and it is quite easier to implement and ensure that no other words are accepted.

 ## Models
+I only decided to generate one automaton for this language, since there is no need to generate another with the following solution.
+It is important to mention that the automaton is only valid for the following alphabet:

+$\sum

 ## Implementation